shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

     echo $facade->renderTemplate();
     ?>

-If the number is assigned, the mulitplied version is assigned as well.
-You can see this trick in action, if you are looking at the hooks in the shop template.
-For example, the suggested roundup gets calculated that way, when the total is assigned to the view.
+If the number is assigned, the multiplied version is assigned as well.

 > There's a whole lot more to explore.
 Be sure to check out the shop template to get an in-depth overview on what is
 > possible with this SDK's templating system.